|"Wall Street likes to characterize the proliferation of frenzied financial games as a sophisticated pro-social activity,

 whose knowledge is limited to such rumours and models -- knowledge that clearly lacks authenticity.

-raters, and traders of exotic contracts, and thus playing roles ethically difficult to reconcile.
-But they
+and traders of exotic contracts, and no one can deny that such roles are ethically difficult to reconcile.

 So what is it that we all need?
 In my opinion it is success in ending the ignorances and feints,

-pretences, distractions, and ultimately, dishonesties that everyone knows are still, over three years
+pretences, distractions, and ultimately, dishonesties that everyone knows are still, over nearly a decade

 Moreover, if the financial sector, reckoned to include its political lobbyists and industry watchdogs, is